JordanAceto/magpie_code_snippets/adc_dma_sd_card_write/README.md

 - This demo reads audio samples from the ADC at 384kHz and writes .wav files with various sample rates and bit depths to the SD card
 - It runs on a MAX32666 FTHR2 board
+- In this directory is also the start of a unit testing framework in `./test/unit_tests/`, this is very much an early-days work in progress

 ## Software